-- When a pedestrian is in an unmarked crosswalk on the driver's side of the roadway and there are no traffic control signals. - When making a turn at any intersection. - When making a lawful turn on a red light after coming to a complete stop. - After coming to a complete stop at a stop sign or flashing red signal at an intersection. - When a pedestrian enters a crosswalk before the traffic light changes. - When a pedestrian is walking with a green light, to a walking person symbol or to a walk signal. - When a pedestrian is leaving or entering a street or highway from an alley, building, private road or driveway. - When a pedestrian is entering an intersection with a flashing yellow arrow. - To a person with disabilities, including physical, hearing and visual disabilities.
+- When a pedestrian is in an unmarked crosswalk on the driver's side of the roadway, and there are no traffic control signals. - When making a turn at any intersection. - When making a lawful turn on a red light after coming to a complete stop. - After coming to a complete stop at a stop sign or flashing red signal at an intersection. - When a pedestrian enters a crosswalk before the traffic light changes. - When a pedestrian walks with a green light, to a walking person symbol or to a walk signal. - When a pedestrian is leaves or enters a street or highway from an alley, building, private road, or driveway. - When a pedestrian enters an intersection with a flashing yellow arrow. - To a person with disabilities, including physical, hearing and visual disabilities.